joelchan/inst126-intro-programming-notes/2b_Variables.md

 For example:
 - `userName` instead of `a`, which makes it clear that there's probably some kind of `str` in there.
-- `isFunny` instead of `x`, which makes it clear that there's probably a `boolean` in there
+- `isFunny` instead of `x`, which makes it clear that there's probably a `bool` in there
 - `numCredits` instead of `y`, which makes it clear that there's probably some kind of number in there

 By convention, you might see people use certain names for certain kinds of things.
-For example, `i` is often used to refer to a counter value
-`s` (or some variant of it) is often used to refer to a string.
+For example, `i` is often used to refer to a counter value. `s` (or some variant of it) is often used to refer to a string.

 ### Find out what type a variable is with `type()`